Inspiring Kids To #Dew110

-Remember when being a kid meant going outside, finding a friend or two, and playing a game.
+Remember back in the day when being a kid meant going outside, finding a friend or two, playing games to test our speed, agility and how strong we were getting as growing kids.
 Any game would do.
 You know, the old games, like punch ball, kickball, or maybe even wiffle ball.
-During my childhood, we would challenge friends from other neighborhoods to a game of stickball.
+Growing up in a sports rich community like Doesville, we would challenge friends from other neighborhoods to a game of stickball.
 Yeah, that’s right, good ol’ fashion stickball!
-We would draw a square strike target on a wall in our local school yard, and if we couldn’t find a stick to serve as a baseball bat, we would be creative and break apart one of mom’s old broomsticks.
-And let’s not forget that we would add black electric tape, from the junk drawer, to show which end of the stick to hold on to.
-Using that long slim stick to try and hit a small pink rubber ball definitely sharpened our skills when we played little league baseball.
+We would draw a square strike target on a cement wall, usually in our local school yard.
+And, if we couldn’t find a stick to serve as a baseball bat, we would be creative and break apart one of mom’s old broomsticks.
+Oops!
+Sorry Mom.
+And let’s not forget the black tape that marked which end of the stick to hold on to in the kitchen junk drawer.
+Using that slim stick to try and hit that small pink rubber ball definitely sharpened our skills when we played little league baseball.
 Yes, those were the days.

-As my kids grew up, I would think back to those days and challenge them to go outside, find a friend and play something, anything!
+While my kids were growing up, I would think back to those days and challenge them to go outside, find a friend and play something, anything!
 To my delight my son started doing this on his own.
 It seemed to be his passion to want to play, compete and get dirty.
-I have always admired his passion for sports and his will to overcome weaknesses through them.
-I never wanted to impose my love of sports and fitness on any of my children.
-For me, I prefer a self-imposed interest and from that interest I would follow their lead.
+I have always admired his passion for sports and his will to overcome weaknesses through sports.
+I never wanted to impose my love for sports and fitness on any of my kids.
+For me, I preferred a self-imposed interest and from that interest I would follow their lead.

-It was a combination of my son’s passion and my community involvement to promote youth sports by sponsoring summer events through my business which lead to the creation of Dewey Does.
-The concept and symbol of a nine-year-old boy with an extreme love for sports to help promote the value of sports, fitness and being active became a passion for me.
+It was a combination of my son’s passion and my community involvement to promote youth sports by sponsoring community summer events through my business that lead to the creation of Dewey Does.
+This Dewey Does concept and symbol, of a nine-year-old boy with an extreme love for sports to help promote the values of sports, fitness and being active, became a life long passion for me.

-The Dewey Does organization has published three books; First Day, In The Groove, and The Comeback, that inspire children to read and lead, and is currently working on a new book, a MONSTER ate my Sneakers, to be released soon.
-(Please note: for every purchase of any Dewey Does book 50 cents will be donated to the Dewey Does Foundation, a 501©3 since 2006, to promote youth sports, fitness and fight childhood obesity.)
+The Dewey Does organization, to date, has published three books; First Day, In The Groove, and The Comeback, that inspires children to read and lead.
+I am currently working on Dewey Does’ newest book, a MONSTER ate my Sneakers.
+(Please note: for every purchase of any Dewey Does book a percentage of the price is donated to the Dewey Does Foundation, a 501©3 since 2006, to promote youth sports, fitness and fight childhood obesity.)